 “Make sure the program ensures, amongst other things, training of their staff who are in high risk jurisdictions or roles, screening of business partners and third parties that act on behalf of the company and strong contractual obligations with third parties that set out expected standards of conduct,” she said.

-, US parent companies are liable for the conduct of their subsidiaries or intermediaries – but this is not the case in Australia.
+According to the ABC, US parent companies are liable for the conduct of their subsidiaries or intermediaries – but this is not the case in Australia.

 “If you want your company to pay bribes, just set up a subsidiary and ensure whatever structure you use is isolated, in terms of effective management from the parent company,” Wyld wrote.